 Graduation Check List

 - Complete the total hours required for the degree, including SMC Core, School Specific Core, major, and minor (if applicable).
-Most Bachelor of Arts degrees require 120 hours, whereas Bachelor of Science degrees require more.
+Most Bachelor of Arts degrees require 120 hours, whereas Bachelor of Science or Business degrees require more.

 - Meet the residence requirement of 45 hours.